 - 1.1.
-The Gas and Electricity Markets Authority ("the Authority") proposes to impose a financial penalty on Scottish Hydro Electric Power Distribution ("SHEPD") and has considered that SHEPD breached its licence obligations under its electricity distribution licence, specifically standard licence condition 4D ("SLC 4D"), standard licence condition 12 ("SLC 12") and standard licence condition 30 ("SLC 30"). - 1.2.
-The obligation on licensees in SLC 4D and SLC 12 is to provide offers for connection as soon as practicable/reasonably practicable and in any event within three months of receipt of an application which contains all such information as the licensee may reasonably require for the purposes of formulating the offer1.
+This is the decision of the Gas and Electricity Markets Authority ("the Authority") following an investigation into compliance by Scottish Hydro Electric Power Distribution ("SHEPD") with its licence obligations under its electricity distribution licence, specifically standard licence condition 4D ("SLC 4D"), standard licence condition 12 ("SLC 12") and standard licence condition 30 ("SLC 30"). - 1.2.
+The obligation on licensees in SLC 4D and SLC 12 is to provide offers for connection as soon as practicable/reasonably practicable and in any event within three months of receipt of an application which contains all such information as the licensee may reasonably require for the purposes of formulating the offer.
 SLC 30 requires a licensee to have available to itself such "resources, including management and financial resources...as will enable it to...comply in all respects with its obligations under this licence". - 1.3.
-Ofgem's investigation concerns applications and offers for connection made from 1 July 2004 to 15 July 2009, and the monitoring systems that were in place to ensure compliance with the obligations regarding connection offers.
+Ofgem's investigation concerned applications and offers for connection made from 1 July 2004 to 15 July 2009, and the monitoring systems that were in place to ensure compliance with the obligations regarding connection offers.
 During this period SHEPD received 48,593 enquiries regarding connection applications. - 1.4.
-SHEPD has entered into a settlement agreement with Ofgem by which SHEPD has agreed not to contest Ofgem's findings as set out in this proposed decision.
+SHEPD entered into a settlement agreement with Ofgem by which SHEPD has agreed not to contest Ofgem's findings as set out in this decision.